containers/podman-desktop/CONTRIBUTING.md

 ## Reporting Issues

-Before reporting an issue, check our backlog of
+Before opening an issue, check the backlog of
 [open issues](https://github.com/containers/podman-desktop/issues)
 to see if someone else has already reported it.

-If so, feel free to add your scenario, or additional information, to the discussion.
+If so, feel free to add
+your scenario, or additional information, to the discussion.
 Or simply "subscribe" to it to be notified when it is updated.